 School bathroom video case hearing next Monday

-A Monday, February 13, Oakland County Circuit Court pretrial hearing has been set for David Plumat, the former director of dining services, a contract employee of food service supplier Chartwells, at the Cranbrook Kingswood Upper School in Bloomfield Hills following his arrest in December 2022 for allegedly taking a video of a student in a bathroom stall.
+A Monday, February 13, Oakland County Circuit Court pretrial hearing has been set for David Plumat, the former director of dining services, as a contract employee of food service supplier Chartwells, at the Cranbrook Kingswood Upper School in Bloomfield Hills following his arrest in December 2022 for allegedly taking a video of a student in a bathroom stall.

 Bloomfield Hills police records, obtained through a Freedom of Information Act (FOIA) request filed by Downtown Newsmagazine, indicate the incident occurred in late 2022

 Legal counsel for Bloomfield Hills refused to identify the suspect by name, citing an allowed exemption in the FOIA to assure a “fair trial” for the accused, but public circuit court records allowed Plumat to be identified.

 His position as dining services director for the Upper School involved supervision of about 15 employees at an approximate annual salary of $61,500, according to job search information posted in January to fill the now vacant position at the school.
 Plumat had held the position since September 2021, according to his LinkedIn page..

 Downtown Newsmagazine became aware of the incident in January, after Cranbrook Director of Schools Jeff Suzik sent a January 3 email to families to address the incident.
 Suzik had issued a previous email on December 16, the day the incident occurred, telling members of the school community, “This afternoon one of our students entered a men's restroom and had a concerning interaction with a male dining services employee.”
 According to Suzik's email, the student returned to class and notified adults in the school who then contacted police.